-As described in Type Definition Hierarchy (§2.2.1.1), every simple type definition is a restriction of some other simple type (the {base type definition}), which is the simple rur-type definition if and only if the type definition in question is one of the built-in primitive datatypes, or a list or union type definition.
-Each atomic type is ultimately a restriction of exactly one such built-in simple {primitive type definition}.
+As described in Type Definition Hierarchy (§2.2.1.1), every simple type definition is a •restriction• of some other simple type (the {base type definition}), which is the •simple ur-type definition• if and only if the type definition in question is one of the built-in primitive datatypes, or a list or union type definition which is not itself derived by restriction from a list or union respectively.
+Each atomic type is ultimately a restriction of exactly one such built-in primitive datatype, which is its {primitive type definition}.

 {facets} for each simple type definition are selected from those defined in [XML Schemas: Datatypes].
 For atomic definitions, these are restricted to those appropriate for the corresponding {primitive type definition}.
-Therefore, the value space and lexical space (i.e. what is -validated- by any atomic simple type) is determined by the pair ({primitive type definition}, {facets}).
+Therefore, the value space and lexical space (i.e. what is validated by any atomic simple type) is determined by the pair ({primitive type definition}, {facets}).

-As specified in [XML Schemas: Datatypes], list simple type definitions -validate-space separated tokens, each of which conforms to a specified simple type definition, the {item type definition}.
+As specified in [XML Schemas: Datatypes], list simple type definitions ·validate· space separated tokens, each of which conforms to a specified simple type definition, the {item type definition}.
 The item type specified must not itself be a list type, and must be one of the types identified in [XML Schemas: Datatypes] as a suitable item type for a list simple type.
 In this case the {facets} apply to the list itself, and are restricted to those appropriate for lists.

-A union simple type definition •validates• strings which satisfy at least one of its {member type definitions}.
+A union simple type definition ·validates· strings which satisfy at least one of its {member type definitions}.
 As in the case of list, the {facets} apply to the union itself, and are restricted to those appropriate for unions.